MSW Specializations in California: Careers, Salaries & Programs

 Child Welfare Social Workers

-Child welfare social workers specialize in protecting and supporting children at risk of abuse or neglect.
-They assess family situations, facilitate foster care or adoption placement, and work with parents to improve their parenting skills and access necessary services.
+Child welfare social workers protect and support children at risk of abuse or neglect.
+They assess family situations, facilitate foster care or adoption placements, and work with parents to improve parenting skills and connect families with services.
 They make home visits and provide counseling.
 According to the BLS, industries that employ child welfare social workers include individual and family services, local and state government, elementary and secondary schools, community food and housing, and emergency and relief services.

 Criminal Justice & Corrections Social Workers